attack-monkey/Lean-Functional-Typescript/README.md

 Pipes & Functional Composition
 ==============================

-Pipes take the output of one function and pass into the input of the next function, until a result is generated.
+Pipes take the output of one function and pass it into the input of the next function, until a result is generated.
 Using pipes to build complex functions out of simpler ones is known as functional composition.

 eg.